hacone/hc_temporary/README.md

 ```

 ### Workflow
-Actually, I don't even remember what I did..., let me have some time to recall it right...

 Assume, monomers were already defined, and alignment was done for centromeric long reads, thus you have SAM files.
 `EncodedRead.py` is then used to encode reads properly (i.e., assign monomers onto regions in reads, in a manner almost-non-overlapping). `EncodedRead.py` also defines related data, so it's referenced by other scripts later.